Gabaldonlab/meTAline/README.md

 # meTAline: metagenomics Taxonomic Assignation pipeline
-meTAline is taxonomic assignation pipeline implemented in SnakeMake for WGS metagenomics data.
+meTAline is a taxonomic assignment pipeline implemented in SnakeMake for WGS metagenomics data.

 Additionally, you can use the bash wrapper located here: https://github.com/Gabaldonlab/meTAline/tree/bash_wrapper

 ## Getting Started

-First it is required to pre-install conda with either anaconda or miniconda3.
+If you are member of GabaldonLab you can either use our shared pipeline and environment or download the pipeline here and pre-install conda with either anaconda or miniconda3.

 **anaconda** - please follow these [instructions](https://docs.anaconda.com/anaconda/install/)